 - Sunlight is only one form of electromagnetic radiation emitted by the Sun.

-- Sunlight is the form of electromagnetic radiation that our eyes are sensitive to.
+- Sunlight is a form of electromagnetic radiation that our eyes are sensitive to.

 - Sunlight is only a very small part of the electromagnetic spectrum.

-- The visible part of the electromagnetic spectrum is called the visible spectrum.
+- The portion of the electromagnetic spectrum that is visible to the human eye is called the visible spectrum.

-- The human eye is tuned to the visible spectrum and so to spectral colours between red and violet.
+- The human eye is sensitive to the visible spectrum and can distinguish spectral colours ranging from red to violet.

-- All forms of electromagnetic radiation can be described in terms of both waves or particles.
+- All forms of electromagnetic radiation can be described as having both wave-like and particle-like properties.

-- All forms of electromagnetic radiation travel at 299,792 kilometres per second in a vacuum.
+- All forms of electromagnetic radiation travel at the speed of light, which is approximately 299,792 kilometres per second in a vacuum.

 The Sun generates electromagnetic waves primarily through nuclear fusion.
 Here’s a step-by-step explanation:

 - At the Sun’s core, extremely high temperatures and pressure allow for the fusion of hydrogen nuclei (protons) into helium.
 This process is also known as thermonuclear fusion.
 During this reaction, a small portion of the mass of the hydrogen atoms is converted into energy according to Einstein’s mass-energy equivalence principle (E=mc^2).

 - The energy produced by nuclear fusion is initially in the form of high-energy gamma photons.

 - Gamma photons then embark on a zig-zag journey to the surface of the Sun, being absorbed and re-emitted by atoms in the Sun’s interior and gradually losing energy in the process.